Vishnu-yes/Neovim-to-IDE/README.md

 Customizable → Edit the plugin tables in IDE.lua to add/remove plugins easily.

 ~Config Generated with months of efforts done by Chatgpt/Claude.
-Onecd this cobfig was more than 900+ lines but Chatgpt made it small with many unique features.
+Onece this cobfig was more than 900+ lines but Chatgpt made it small with many unique features.
 ~This config was created to get the experience of IDE for Termux/Arm64/Aarch64 terminals.
-~Some themes may feel broken as theybare desgined for simplicity, use the modern themes for better modern Support.
+~Some themes may feel broken as most of them are desgined for simplicity, use the modern themes for better modern Support.
 #Jay Jagannath Ji!
 ---